Our Limited Liability Paint Warranty

 What is Covered

-AA Brite 24/7 warrants the materials we use will be applied in a professional manner.
-If the length of the warranty is not shown on the contract, the default warranty period is two years.
-If the workmanship or material fails, AA Brite 24/7 shall re-apply material to the specific locations necessary to complete the warranty term.
+AA Brite 24/7 warrants that the materials we use will be applied in a professional manner.
+If the warranty length is not shown on the contract, the default warranty period is two years.
+If the workmanship or material fails, AA Brite 24/7 shall re-apply the material to the specific locations necessary to complete the warranty.
 The fresh material colors will not match the aged material colors.

 Expressed and implied warranties for anything and everything other than AA Brite applied material and workmanship is excluded.